Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Phase 1: Static Site Export from WordPress

 First challenge: exporting a large WordPress site to static HTML.
-I tried the “Simply Static” plugin - it crashed partway through the export.
+Off-the-shelf plugins like “Simply Static” often crash partway through the export on large sites.

 The solution: custom export script using WordPress CLI and parallel processing: